jhlax/sndalgo/README.md

 ### scripts available / usable

+there are a few scripts available:

+1. `sieve`
+2. `pnote`
+3. `modulus`

+and when using them together with pipes, i recommend (because it works) to use the `-s ' '` flag at the beginning, which outputs them as *space-delimited* integers.

 #### `sieve`

 try using `sieve` in your terminal after closing and reopening it (so the `.bash_profile` refreshes, OR by using `source ~/.bash_profile` in an active terminal).